 2. Submitting the Request and Obtaining a Response from the AC

-If the ALJ receives approval from the CALJ, the ALJ or designated HO staff will request clarification from the AC by:
+If the ALJ receives approval from the CALJ, the ALJ or designated HO staff will:

-Notifying the claimant and any representative of the clarification request through written correspondence and including the correspondence in the B section of the paper claim(s) file or uploading the notification to the B section of the electronic claim(s) file before sending the request to the AC.
-(If the claim(s) file does not include this notification, the AC will usually deny the request for clarification.)
+Place a copy of the written correspondence in the B section of the paper claim(s) file or upload the notification to the B section of the electronic claim(s) file before sending the request to the AC.
+If the claim(s) file does not include this notification, the AC will usually deny the request for clarification.